 The issue of the grates was discussed during the development of the new guidelines, said Harry T. Main, senior advisor for public relations for the homeless publication Spare Change, who participated in the discussion.

-But a decision on a formal policy concerning the grates was postponed until a future meeting.
+But a decision on a formal policy concerning the grates was postponed

 "It was a topic of conversation.
 I'm not surehow that gets resolved," Green said.
 "There arelots of perspectives and not a clear resolution."